 One of the very first pieces of advice I read when I embarked on the self publishing journey just under a year ago was to stick with one genre for at least three books.
 It seemed like sound advice.
 Until I thought it might be fun to write a different genre.
 (Which it was.)

 This summer, around July, I found myself bored.
 I had just finished Three Finger Jack and had stuck it in a drawer for it’s required two weeks of stewing.
 Not really sure where I would go next in that series, I sat down at the computer and began writing a romance.
 Not sure why, but light-hearted and hopeful in the time of Covid seemed like a good plan.

 Now my Cowboy Christmas Romance is almost ready to be released, and I am thinking about that advice.
 I only have two Paranormal fiction novels out.
-The thought claims that my readers would be upset or angry if they picked up another novel of mine, and it wasn’t the same thing.
+The big fancy writers claim that my readers would be upset or angry if they picked up another novel of mine, and it wasn’t the same thing.

 Well, here’ s my dilemma.
 Readers aren’t that stupid, are they?
 And do all readers other than myself really stick to one genre?
 I mean, I love a good ghost story.
 But I read light romance before bed.
 I listen to mysteries in the car.
 I devour nonfiction on Saturday mornings while Kris is sleeping in.

 I would be an angry reader if I picked up a third book in a series and discovered a genre change.
 But if the author I liked explored a new genre, in a separate series or new standalone, I wouldn’t be upset or confused.
 I might be excited to read the genre knowing I enjoyed that author’s previous work.